opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-datetime.md

 | Quarters  | `q`, `qtr`, `qtrs`, `quarter`, `quarters` |
 | Years     | `y`, `yr`, `yrs`, `year`, `years`         |

-The snap-to time supports all the time units above, as well as the following day of the week time units:
+All the time units above are supported for `snap_time_unit`, as well as the following day-of-the-week time units:

 | Time Unit | Supported Keywords |
 |-----------|--------------------|